Quick Start Guide — Final Cut Pro

 - In the clip in the Timeline window, select a frame with large flat featureless areas; the selected frame will be used for noise analysis in the next stages.

-Open the Neat Video plug-in window using the
+- Open the Neat Video plug-in window using the Options window: select to open popup menu;

 (If you run the Demo plug-in, click OK in the popup splash screen of the plug-in to proceed further).